← Back to Blog

 A master resume document being cloned and trimmed for a specific job application

-Every minute spent on something that was not actually outdated is a minute stolen from the recent role that recruiters will read first.
+Every minute spent on something that was not actually outdated is a minute stolen from the recent role recruiters read first.

 A finished updated resume ready to submit before a deadline